craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

+0. Several of the tests _caxnc-arrayLiteralExpression- show overly complex types for objects such as `readonly [true, true] | readonly [boolean, boolean]`.
+However the leaf access is working, so that over-complexity will be left for later to allow other progress.

 0. LogicalObject

     0. effectiveDeclaredType to be kept on outside, not inside.
 Then no need for tsType member on set-unions